-1. JUDGMENT: The Court Administrator shall enter judgment for:
+- 1. JUDGMENT: The Court Administrator shall enter judgment for: - a.

-a.
 Landlord for recovery of the premises.
-The Writ of Recovery of Premises and Order to Vacate shall be stayed for seven days due to the hardships demonstrated by Tenant during trial.2 b.
-Allowable costs and disbursements to the prevailing party.

-2. SERVICE OF ORDER: The Clerk of Court shall serve/e-serve a copy of this Order on all parties or their attorneys as appropriate.

-3. EXHIBITS: Parties are informed, pursuant to Rule 128 of the Minnesota General Rules of Practice for the District Courts, it is the duty of the party offering exhibits during a trial to remove the exhibits from the custody of the Court.
+The Writ of Recovery of Premises and Order to Vacate shall be stayed for seven days due to the hardships demonstrated by Tenant during trial.2 - b.
+Allowable costs and disbursements to the prevailing party. - 2.
+SERVICE OF ORDER: The Clerk of Court shall serve/e-serve a copy of this Order on all parties or their attorneys as appropriate. - 3.
+EXHIBITS: Parties are informed, pursuant to Rule 128 of the Minnesota General Rules of Practice for the District Courts, it is the duty of the party offering exhibits during a trial to remove the exhibits from the custody of the Court.
 Parties may request the return of their exhibits after 15 days from the time allowed for appeal of the final decision has passed.
 Failure to request removal of the exhibits could result in the exhibits being part of the public record or could result in the exhibits being destroyed by the Court.

-$^{^{2}}$ Tenant credibly testified that she and her two children have health issues and are at greater risk of serious illness due to COVID-19, the Court finds that this is a substantial hardship and stays the issuance of the writ for seven days.
+2 Tenant credibly testified that she and her two children have health issues and are at greater risk of serious illness due to COVID-19, the Court finds that this is a substantial hardship and stays the issuance of the writ for seven days.
 Minn.
 Stat. § 504B.345, subd.
 1(d).

-Let Judgment Be Entered Accordingly
+□ Let Judgment Be Entered Accordingly

-Recommended By:
+Recommended By: By the Court:

-J Sular Jan 8 2021 4:36 PM
+Jan 8 2021 4:36 PM Tolder S. Barrello

-Indand S. Barnetto

-Tiffany Sedillos District Court Referee

-January 8, 2021

-District Court Judge

-By the Court:

-Dated: Jan 08, 2021
+Tiffany S District (Sedillos Court Referee January 8, 2021 District Court Judge Dated: Jan 08, 2021

-Judgment
+Judg ment

-I hereby certify that the above Order constitutes the entry of Judgment of the Court.
+I hereby certify that the ab ove Order constitutes the entry of Judgment of the Court.

-Jan 08, 2021 Dated:
+Dated: Jan 08, 2021 By: lilved

-adam Silver

-By: Deputy Court Administrator
+Deputy Court Admi nistrator